AimegaelBoudzoumou/Data-Analyst-Bootcamp/1_MySQL and SQL - Bis/8_Data Cleaning in MySQL/1_Data Cleaning in MySQL.md

 AND t2.industry IS NOT NULL;
 ```

-The above SQL code produce the next table :
+The above SQL code (I named it "select-one") produce the next table :

 |   industry |   industry |
 |:-:    |:-:    |